CumulusNetworks/docs/content/version/cumulus-linux-343/Monitoring-and-Troubleshooting/Monitoring-Virtual-Device-Counters.md

         TX: bytes  packets  errors  dropped carrier collsns 18198262   178443   0       0       0       0

-### <span>For VLANs Using the VLAN-aware Bridge Driver</span>
+### For VLANs Using the VLAN-aware Bridge Driver</span>

-For a bridge using the [VLAN-aware driver](/version/cumulus-linux-343/Layer-One-and-Two/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode-for-Large-scale-Layer-2-Environments), the bridge is a just a container and each VLAN (VID/PVID) in the bridge is an independent L2 broadcast domain.
+For a bridge using the [VLAN-aware driver](/version/cumulus-linux-343/Layer-One-and-Two/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode-for-Large-scale-Layer-2-Environments), the bridge is a just a container and each VLAN (VID/PVID) in the bridge is an independent L2 broadcast domain.
 As there is no netdev available to display these VLAN statistics, the `switchd` nodes are used instead: